mlorenzati/retroIoT/README.md

 - TBD

 ## PIC18
-- [Watch](/PIC18/watch) : A 6 displays 7 segments watch using a PIC18F252
+- [Clock](/PIC18/clock) : A 6 displays 7 segments clock using a PIC18F252

 ## ATSAM7
 - TBD